 Chief villain Lafe McKee, who’d portrayed a tribal leader of some kind in Jungle Goddess, was obviously retained by Wohl to provide a convenient link to that serial’s stock footage.
 In a sound film, McKee’s very Mid-American voice makes him seem more than a little incongruous as Kali–a representative of what appears to be a quasi-Egyptian lost civilization.
 However, it’s very interesting to watch the veteran character actor drop his usually benevolent manner; in its place, he adopts an entertainingly sly self-confidence that makes him seem a perfectly credible villain, in spite of his miscasting.

-Several of the serial’s more prominent supporting players are frustratingly uncredited.
-I’d particularly like to be able to name the stocky, stern-voiced actor who plays McKee’s henchman Garu, since he does a fine job of acting tough and crafty, and receives as much screen time as McKee himself does.
-The “Leopard Woman,” the largely unexplained gatekeeper of the Garden of Rad (and Kali’s apparent consort), is played by an unbilled and exceedingly plump actress whose amateurish, toneless, and unbelievably dreadful delivery of dialogue makes it pretty clear she was not a thespian by trade.
+The stocky, stern-voiced Zack Williams plays McKee’s henchman Garu, doing a fine job of acting tough and crafty, and–although unbilled–receiving as much screen time as McKee himself does.
+Many other supporting players are likewise unbilled (and unknown to me; I was only able to identify Williams after stumbling across him in in a larger role in a later film).
+Chief among the unidentified cast members is the “Leopard Woman,” the largely unexplained gatekeeper of the Garden of Rad (and Kali’s apparent consort); she’s played by an unbilled and exceedingly plump actress whose amateurish, toneless, and unbelievably dreadful delivery of dialogue makes it pretty clear she was not a thespian by trade.
 The unbilled actor who plays the voodoo priest Lebo is not much better, droning out his lines in a listless drawl; the similarly unbilled portrayer of the grim but friendly native Thom, on the other hand, is quite solid.

 William Welsh plays the heroine’s father, beginning the serial as suave and distinguished but descending into highly histrionic madness while waiting for the return of hero Howes’ expedition (his sudden appearance in the Garden of Rad in the final chapter is yet another confusing aspect of the plot).
 Mary Kornman is cast as her character’s mother in the serial’s first chapter, getting to converse in complete sentences before taking on the larger but less articulate role of Joan; Howes also does double duty as his character’s father in the same sequences.
 Familiar serial child actor Dickie Jones is his usual cute and uninhibitedly energetic self as the young David Worth, while a tot named Marilyn Spinner is more subdued but equally cute as young Joan Lawrence.